Crimson: History

 Crimson (NR4) is produced using the dried bodies of a scale insect, Kermes, which were gathered commercially in Mediterranean countries, where they live on the kermes oak, and sold throughout Europe.
 Kermes dyes have been found in burial wrappings in Anglo-Scandinavian York.
-They fell out of use with the introduction of cochineal, also made from scale insects, because although the dyes were comparable in quality and color intensity, it needed ten to twelve times as much kermes to produce the same effect as cochineal.
+They fell out of use with the introduction of carmine, also made from scale insects, because although the dyes were comparable in quality and color intensity, ten to twelve times as much kermes is needed to produce the same effect as carmine.

-Carmine is the name given to the dye made from the dried bodies of the female cochineal, although the name crimson is sometimes applied to these dyes too.
+Carmine is a slightly different shade of red, extracted from a different insect (female cochineal), although these denominations are sometimes confused or exchanged on purpose.
 Cochineal appears to have been brought to Europe by the Spaniard Hernán Cortés during the conquest of the Aztec Empire and the name 'carmine' is derived from the French carmin.
 It was first described by Pietro Andrea Mattioli in 1549.
 The pigment is also called cochineal after the insect from which it is made.

+Alizarin crimson was invented in 1868.
 Alizarin (PR83) is a pigment that was first synthesized in 1868 by the German chemists Carl Gräbe and Carl Liebermann and replaced the natural pigment madder lake.
 Alizarin crimson is a dye bonded onto alum which is then used as a pigment and mixed with ochre, sienna and umber.
 It is not totally colorfast.

+Several historical color models have described crimson as a basic color: